 In this originally pagan plant, St. Sebastian is buried.
 The catacombs and the basilica are named after him.
 The entrance to the catacombs is at the basilica.

-The catacombs of Saint Sebastian are closed on Sundays.
+The catacombs of Saint Sebastian are closed on Mondays and Tuesdays.

 The catacombs of Domitilla